cliftbar/FlaPyDisaster/README.md

 Check the Wiki for documentation [here](https://github.com/cliftbar/FlaPyDisaster/wiki/)

 ## Scala Calculation Server
-There is a companion program for running calculations in Scala, [FlaPyScala](https://github.com/cliftbar/FlaPyScala/).
-This is a Scala/Play server to run hurricane calculations separate from the application server.
+There is a companion program for running calculations in Scala, [AkkaDisaster](https://github.com/cliftbar/AkkaDisaster/).
+This is a Akka Http progam to run hurricane calculations separate from the application server.

 ## License
 MIT